kanr/Moon/_posts/2018-02-07-Blockchain-Storage.md

 ***

-The uses cases for secure decentralized public and private cloud storage are many.
-I find myself wondering what amount of storage one would need to rent out in order to at least offset the costs of ones own use.
+The cloud storage providers of today are massive in scale and provide access to networks that will deliver content to users regionally through the global operation.
+The decentralized property of the blockchain provides this by default, along with security and privacy by encrypting your data.
+Centralized cloud storage providers will encrypt your data for you, but not for free and not by default.

+The use cases for decentralized storage networks are only beginning to become apparent.
 One such use is public records.
 Documents could be uploaded to storage networks and remain in perpetuity with special contracts that persist across the network.

 Token reports
 https://medium.com/tokenreport/filecoin-v-sia-storj-maidsafe-the-crowded-push-for-decentralized-storage-7157eb5060c9